 We are currently looking for peoples views on our draft safety and quality priorities for 2020/21.
 We’d really appreciate your input by completing a short questionnaire which can be accessed here

-To make sure our services continue to provide excellent care we we carry out a programme of service reviews every year where different services are assessed against the Care Quality Commission criteria for safe, effective, caring, responsive and well-led care.
+We run a rolling programme of reviewing our services to make sure they continue to provide excellent care.
+They are assessed against the criteria set by the Care Quality Commission for safe, effective, caring, responsive and well-led care.

 Measuring the quality of clinical care

-Each year different specialties undertake a range of clinical audits to measure the quality of their clinical practice against agreed best practice standards and criteria.
-Every year we undertake over 400 local clinical audits, and take part in over 50 national clinical audits.
+Each year different speciality services undergo clinical audits where we measure the quality of their clinical practice against agreed best practice standards and criteria.

-We run a quality improvement programme called 15 steps where teams of clinical and non-clinical staff visit a ward or service unannounced and assess the quality of care.
-This includes talking to patients, carers and staff about their experiences, examining the cleanliness of the environment, observing interactions between patients and staff, and checking records.
-Ward and service teams receive verbal feedback the same day and develop an action plan to address any issues the assessment identifies.
-The assessments are used to identify both areas in need of improvement and also to identify many examples of best practice that can be shared with others.
+We run a quality improvement programme called 15 steps where clinical and non-clinical staff visit a ward or service unannounced and assess the quality of care.
+They talk to patients, carers and staff about their experiences, examine cleanliness, observe interactions between patients and staff, and check records.

-Our ‘Keep calm and ask’ campaign encourages patients and their families to ask any questions they may have about medication before they, or their loved ones, leave hospital.
-This has been rolled out across the trust’s hospitals following feedback from patients that they are sometimes unclear and confused about new medication they have been given whilst in hospital.
-You can read more about this campaign here.
+Our ‘keep calm and ask’ campaign encourages patients and their families to ask any questions they may have about medication before they, or their loved ones, leave hospital.

 Measuring the success of a service